panchishin/alphabeta/README.md

-# minimax
+# alphabeta
-Minimax implementation in Node using asynchronous calls to customizable game logic, scoring, and move generation.
+Minimax implementation using AlphaBeta in Node using asynchronous calls to customizable game logic, scoring, and move generation.